 Academia is an academic research sharepoint with over 4m academic members.

-Achilles Therapeutics will design therapies to target truncal tumour neo-antigens – unique flags to the immune system present on the surface of every cancer cell, which were first discovered by Cancer Research UK and the NIHR University College London Hospitals (UCLH) Biomedical Research Centre (BRC) funded scientists at the Francis Crick Institute and UCL Cancer Institute.
+Achilles Therapeutics is designing therapies to target truncal tumour neo-antigens – unique flags to the immune system present on the surface of every cancer cell, which were first discovered by Cancer Research UK and the NIHR University College London Hospitals (UCLH) Biomedical Research Centre (BRC) funded scientists at the Francis Crick Institute and UCL Cancer Institute.

 Truncal tumour neo-antigens are present on all cancer cells in an individual patient’s tumour but not on healthy cells, so could allow scientists to target and destroy tumours without harming healthy tissues.

-Syncona and CRT, with the support of UCL Business (UCLB) and the Crick, formed Achilles Therapeutics with a successful financing round of £13.2 million ($17.5 million) led by Syncona with the CRT Pioneer Fund and UCLTF.
+Syncona and Cancer Research Technologies, with the support of UCLB and the Crick, formed Achilles Therapeutics with a round of £13.2 million ($17.5 million) led by Syncona with the CRT Pioneer Fund and UCLTF.

 In September 2004 funds managed by Albion Ventures realised their holding in Active Hotels for a consideration of £10.4 million receivable in cash representing a 10x return.

-Alto Prodotto Wind is a partnership with Infinite Renewables, a Welsh based consultancy with whom Albion Ventures is to develop three single mast, 500kWp Wind Turbines in Wales.
-The first turbine has been installed on a brownfield site near Ebbw Vale in Wales.
+Alto Prodotto Wind is a partnership with Infinite Renewables, a Welsh based consultancy with whom Albion Ventures has developed several Wind Turbines on brownfield sites in Wales.
+These wind turbines are all operational.